VeldEnDuin/VeldEnDuin.github.io/_posts/en/2016-04-01-easter-animation.md

 {% include links.md %}

-The kids have proven their creativity in crafting and under guidance of our animators they made delicious cakes that were enjoyed during one of the many games.
+The kids have shown their creativity in crafting and under guidance of our animators they made delicious cakes that were enjoyed during one of the many games.

 All photos of the easter animation can be found in our [photo archive][pics.en]